Introduction

 Detailed Explanation

 A polynomial is an algebraic expression consisting of variables and coefficients, combined using addition, subtraction, and multiplication, with non-negative integer exponents.
-Factoring a polynomial means rewriting it as a product of simpler polynomials.
-For example, the polynomial $x^2 - 5x + 6$ can be factored into $(x - 2)(x - 3)$.
-However, factoring completely goes a step further—it ensures that each factor is irreducible over the set of real numbers.
+So factoring a polynomial means rewriting it as a product of simpler polynomials.
+As an example, the polynomial $x^2 - 5x + 6$ can be factored into $(x - 2)(x - 3)$.
+On the flip side, factoring completely goes a step further—it ensures that each factor is irreducible over the set of real numbers.

 A polynomial is factored completely when: